cognitedata/oryx/README.md

 This library enables you to write Web and REST clients and SDKs for various APIs and is currently used by the [.NET SDK for Cognite Data Fusion (CDF)](https://github.com/cognitedata/cognite-sdk-dotnet).

-Oryx is heavily inspired by the [Giraffe](https://github.com/giraffe-fsharp/Giraffe) web framework, and applies the same ideas to the client making the web requests.
-You can think of Oryx as the client equivalent of Giraffe, and you could envision the HTTP request processing pipeline starting at the client and going all the way to the server and back again.
+Oryx is heavily inspired by the [AsyncRx](https://github.com/dbrattli/AsyncRx) and [Giraffe](https://github.com/giraffe-fsharp/Giraffe) frameworks and applies the same ideas to the client making the web requests.
+You can think of Oryx as the client equivalent of Giraffe, where the HTTP request processing pipeline starting at the client, going all the way to the server and back again.

 ## Installation

 Oryx is available as a [NuGet package](https://www.nuget.org/packages/Oryx/).
 To install:

 Using Package Manager:

 ```sh
 Install-Package Oryx
 ```